platformsh/platformsh-docs/integration/webhooks.rst

 .. code-block:: console

     platform integration:add --type=github --token=GITHUB-USER-TOKEN --repository=USER/REPOSITORY

+If your repository belongs to an organisation, use ``--repository=ORGANISATION/REPOSITORY``.

 The two optional parameters, which are both enabled by default, control whether you want to track branches and/or pull requests: